StevenThuriot/TableStorage/TableStorage.Fluent.Extended/README.md

-# TableStorage.Fluent
+# TableStorage.Fluent.Extended

 Provides fluent entity types for storing multiple entity types in a single Azure Table Storage table.
 This package enables polymorphic table storage by allowing you to store different entity types in the same table using a discriminator pattern.

-This package supports **2 to 4 generic type parameters**.
-For support of 5 to 16 generic type parameters, see [TableStorage.Fluent.Extended](#related-packages).
+This package supports **5 to 16 generic type parameters**.
+For support of 2 to 4 generic type parameters, see [TableStorage.Fluent](#related-packages).

 ## Features
 - Store multiple entity types in a single table
 - Type-safe discriminated union entities
-- Support for 2 to 4 different entity types per table
+- Support for 5 to 16 different entity types per table
 - Three discriminator strategies: `$type`, `PartitionKey`, and `RowKey`
 - Implicit conversion operators for seamless type handling
 - Pattern matching with `SwitchCase` and `SwitchCaseOrDefault` methods